Game Preview: Solar Bears vs. Swamp Rabbits

 LISTEN: OSB Radio via Mixlr and TuneIn

-PROMOTION: Hockey Fights Cancer Weekend, presented by XYMOPrint - The Solar Bears will specialty Hockey Fights Cancer jerseys for both games this weekend.
-Bid tonight on your Hockey Fights Cancer jersey at the game.
-A portion of the proceeds from the jersey auction will support the National Institutes of Health's National Cancer Institute.
+Hockey Fights Cancer Weekend, presented by XYMOPrint - A Relay for Life lap will be held outside the Amway Center at 12:15 p.m. prior to the game.
+The Solar Bears will wear their specialty Hockey Fights Cancer jerseys for the second time this weekend.
+A cancer survivor recognition ceremony will take place during the first intermission, and a second-intermission luminaria ceremony will honor all of those who have battled the disease.

+FAIRWINDS Solar Bears Sunday - The first 100 FAIRWINDS members who present their FAIRWINDS debit/card and photo ID at the Amway Center box office will receive a free pair of tickets to the game.
+Once all free pairs have been claimed, FAIRWINDS members can still take advantage of a buy-one-get-one offer.

-TONIGHT: The Orlando Solar Bears (27-19-4-0) face the Greenville Swamp Rabbits (18-31-3-2) for the sixth meeting of their nine-game regular season series.
-The Solar Bears are currently 2-2-1-0 against the Swamp Rabbits this season, and most recently picked up a 4-2 win at Greenville on Feb.
-1.
+TODAY: The Orlando Solar Bears (28-19-4-0) face the Greenville Swamp Rabbits (18-32-3-2) for the seventh meeting of their nine-game regular season series.
+The Solar Bears are currently 3-2-1-0 against the Swamp Rabbits this season after picking up a 5-3 win last night over Greenville.
+Orlando enters this afternoon's game with a seven-game point streak on home ice (6-0-1-0) dating back to Jan.
+6.

-THOMPSON ENJOYING BREAKOUT MONTH: Tayler Thompson continues to pile up points for the Solar Bears.
-The forward is enjoying the best offensive stretch in his ECHL career, as he leads the team in the month of February with nine points (3g-6a) in nine games.
-He is also coming off of back-to-back three-point outings for Orlando - both are ECHL career-bests for Thompson.

-SOMPPI PICKING UP WHERE HE LEFT OFF: Following his reassignment to Orlando earlier in the week, Otto Somppi delivered a two-point effort in his return to the lineup for the Solar Bears on Thursday night.
-The rookie forward has recorded at least a point in each of his three games with Orlando this season while assigned to the ECHL.
-The Tampa Bay Lightning prospect notably recorded his first pro goal on Dec.
-9 vs. Greenville.
+PLAYFAIR PLAYING WITH FIRE: Rookie forward Jackson Playfair's stock continues to rise since turning pro with the Solar Bears last week out of Dalhousie University.
+Playfair collected two goals in Saturday night's win, giving him a four-game point streak (4g-2a) to start his career.

+DONAGHEY POISED TO PLAY 100TH GAME: Second-year pro defenseman Cody Donaghey will skate in his 100th career game this afternoon.
+The blueliner is currently assigned to the Solar Bears by the San Jose Sharks organization and is enjoying a breakout campaign.
+In 99 career games with the Solar Bears, Brampton Beast and Belleville Senators (AHL), he has logged 46 points (20g-26a) and 67 penalty minutes.

 2019-20 Season Ticket Memberships on Sale Now:

 Upgrade to Solar Status and become a Season Ticket Member today.
-Season ticket memberships for the 2019-20 season are now on sale and start as little as $270.
+Season ticket memberships for the 2019-20 season are now on sale and start as little as $270 - CLICK HERE FOR MORE INFORMATION.

 2018-19 Season Presented by XYMOPrint: